 6. Jamie’s Deli

-If you’re a fan of the British Naked Chef and his passion for healthy “pucker tucker”, then it’s well worth checking out his new deli in Harbour City.
+If you’re a fan of the cheeky Naked Chef and his passion for healthy food, then it’s well worth checking out his deli in Harbour City.
 Open for breakfast and lunch only, this casual grab-and-go venue boasts an overwhelming selection of prepared salads, sandwiches, hot entrees, and pizza that are as nutritious as they are delicious and conveniently served in takeaway tubs and boxes.
 You can choose a hot item and load it up with two veg for $88 or three for $98, which is surprisingly reasonable given the generous portion sizes.
 The Gennaro’s Meatballs and Lemon and Herb Salmon are the ‘hottest’ items on the menu, while the Kale Caesar and Mixed Grains with Caramelised Onions and Feta make for refreshing and flavoursome sides.
 There’s also a modest beverage counter serving – thankfully no Coke or other branded sugar-laden sodas – but rather a selection of fresh fruit juices and smoothies, of which the Green Smoothie is an absolute delight.